MeAIMH Logo

 Accomplishing the learning objectives of the course will enable participants to:

-• identify behavioral disturbances and possible barriers to attachment;
+• Identify behavioral disturbances and possible barriers to attachment.

-The course will provide specific information on attachments, temperament, relationship building, use of self, principles of infant mental health practice, assessment, identification and support of family strengths.
+The course will provide specific information on attachments, temperament, relationship building, use of self, and principles of infant mental health practice, assessment, identification and support of family strengths.

-This course is available for a flat-rate fee of $3,250.00 to groups of up-to-20 individuals sponsored by a single organization or several collaborative organizations.
+This course is available for a flat-rate fee of $3,600.00 to groups of up-to-20 individuals sponsored by a single organization or several collaborative organizations.
 In such cases, the organization(s) will be responsible for recruitment and registration, the provision of suitable classroom space and facilities, and any refreshments desired.
-Under this arrangement, the sponsoring organization(s) will be given the vitae of the three instructors who developed the course and will negotiate, as desired, with regard to the selection of one and the scheduling of the course.
+Under this arrangement, the sponsoring organization(s) will be given the vitae of the current instructors who developed the course and will negotiate, as desired, with regard to the selection of one and the scheduling of the course.

 What next?